ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 ### Submission support for FEGA Sweden

 FEGA Sweden is not yet in production, but you can get help with preparations for a future submission to the repository.
-The FEGA Sweden Helpdesk is part of the larger Data Management Support Team at SciLifeLab.
+The FEGA Sweden Helpdesk is part of the larger data management support team at SciLifeLab.
 Visit the [FEGA Sweden website](https://fega.nbis.se) to learn more about how you can prepare a submission and how to get in contact with the FEGA Sweden Helpdesk.

 ### Data access management support